2 rescued after plane makes emergency landing on Everglades levee - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 7Skyforce hovered above the scene where the single-engine aircraft’s nose was buried in the sawgrass.

-Fire Rescue along with the Broward’s Sheriff’s Office aviation unit responded to the scene and were able to swiftly locate the aircraft using a built in GPS system inside the sheriff’s office helicopter.
+Fire Rescue, along with the Broward Sheriff’s Office aviation unit, responded to the scene and were able to swiftly locate the aircraft using a built-in GPS system inside the sheriff’s office helicopter.

 The pilot and their passenger were rescued by emergency personnel.
 They did not sustain any injuries and are expected to be OK.